 Every effort will be made to keep students informed of any changes.
-Information on changes will be available from the Student Affairs Office of the College.
+Information on changes will be available from the Student Affairs Office.
 Each student is responsible for knowing the current regulations.
 Interpretations or explanations contrary to those expressed in this publication are not binding upon CUCA.